WeeRef/flutter_card_prototype/README.md

 - The game consists of a deck of cards, each represented by a `CardModel` that includes its value and suit.
 - Players can draw cards and compare their values to determine the winner.
 - The game screen displays the current state of the game, including the drawn cards and the player's score.

-## Future Improvements
-- Implement multiplayer functionality.
-- Add animations for card drawing and score updates.
-- Enhance the user interface for a better gaming experience.